 How does my instructor know I’m inside the bay?

 Same as the above.
 If we’re not straight or not in a bay, I will often get the pupil to get out and walk round the car and see for themselves.

 Will I fail if I’m on a line or not centralised?

-No. Finishing on a line or very close to one is not an automatic fail – the examiners’ DT1 document states that.
-You should aim to finish dead centre at the first attempt, of course, and you are allowed to correct yourself.
+No. Finishing on a line or very close to one is not an automatic fail – the examiners’ DT1 document used to state that, and I am not aware that the criteria have changed.
+You should always aim to finish dead centre at the first attempt, of course, and you are allowed to correct yourself.
 But take this example.

-A while back, one of my pupils hated this manoeuvre, even though as far as I was concerned she was very good at it.
+A while back, one of my pupils hated the reverse bay park manoeuvre, even though as far as I was concerned she was very good at it.
 Of course, this was the manoeuvre she got on her test.
 It was at the end as she came back to the test centre, and I was watching from behind a hedge so she couldn’t see me.

 She reversed back and was cleanly inside the bay, but for some reason she decided she needed to fix it.
 She drove forward, then reversed back into almost the exact same position.
 She tried again, and once more ended up in the same position.
-Then she had another try and this time ended up not straight and with her rear nearside wheel slightly inside the neighbouring bay.
-I saw the wipers settle and knew that she’d tuned off the ignition, so I walked over thinking “damn, she’s failed”.
+Then she had another try and this time ended up diagonally across the other side and with her rear nearside wheel half way inside the neighbouring bay.
+I saw the wipers settle and knew that she’d turned off the ignition, so I walked over thinking “damn, she’s failed”.
 As I approached the car, the passenger window was open and the examiner said “just a minute DOAADI, we haven’t finished yet”.
 I walked on and stood somewhere behind.
 The examiner said something to my pupil, who then tried adjusting it one more time.
-She finished not quite straight, and close to the opposite line to the one she’d originally corrected for.
+She finished not quite straight, but just inside.
 And she passed.